U.S. Relations With Hong Kong

 Hong Kong, independently of China, participates as a full member of several international economic organizations.
 The United States and Hong Kong both belong to the World Trade Organization, Asia-Pacific Economic Cooperation forum, and Financial Action Task Force.
 Hong Kong is an articulate and effective champion of free markets and the reduction of trade barriers.

-The U.S. Consul General in Hong Kong is Clifford A. Hart, Jr.; other principal officials are listed in the Department's Key Officers List.
+The U.S. Consul General in Hong Kong is Kurt Tong; other principal officials are listed in the Department's Key Officers List.

 Hong Kong maintains three Economic and Trade Offices in the United States in Washington, D.C.; New York; and San Francisco.